membrane/api-gateway/cli/examples/router/loadbalancer-session-3/README.txt

    start ant run-client -Dlogin=jim

 9. Take a look at the console output of node 1 and node 2.
-You will notice that only node 1 received requests.
-Thats because of the session id.
+You will notice that only node 1 received requests, because of the session id.
 Membrane sends messages with the same session id to the same node.

-10. Run the client again.
-You will notice that this time all requests will be send to node 2.
+10. Run the client again and you will notice that this time all requests are send to node 2.